Rovinj Travel FAQ: 12 Questions About Croatia's Prettiest Town

 Q: What day trips are possible?

-A: Red Island (Crveni Otok) and St. Andrew island are accessible by boat taxi from Rovinj harbour (EUR 5-8 round trip, 15 min).
+A: Red Island (Crveni Otok) and St. Andrew island sit a short boat taxi from Rovinj harbour (EUR 5-8 round trip, 15 min).
 Both have swimming spots and short walking trails.
-Not comparable to Greek island-hopping, but pleasant half-day excursions.
+It's no Greek island-hopping saga, but each makes a pleasant half-day escape.